ttscoff/doing/README.md

     %boldbgred
     ... etc.

-And a few special colors you'll just have to try out to see:
+And a few special colors you'll just have to try out to see (or just run `doing colors`):

     %softpurple
     %hotpants